-This Valentine’s Day, millions of red roses are expected to be sold.
-While there’s no denying most of us associate Valentine’s Day with red roses and romantic love, Valentine’s Day is a celebration of all kinds of love.
-So if you’re looking to send some love to a friend or family member, you can still reach for roses, as a rose’s coloring determines the meaning behind the gesture.
+Millions of roses are sold every year on Valentine’s Day.
+And while there’s no denying most of us associate Feb.
+14 with red roses and romantic love, Valentine’s Day is a celebration of all kinds of love.
+But if you think that means you can’t send a friend or family member roses to express how you feel about them on this day, you’re wrong — you just need to get them the appropriate color.
+It is a rose’s coloring, after all, that determines the meaning behind the gesture.

 What they say: “I love you.”